How to Find Someones Place of Employment

 If you need to verify where someone is employed, you’re probably not too happy about it.
 After all, employment checks are usually done after something has gone wrong — like when your ex skips out on his child support payments and you need to garnish his wages, or when you’ve been swept up in a fraud or identity theft investigation, or when you’re trying to collect on a judgment that you were awarded in court.

 So, the last thing you need is more hassles during your search!

 Luckily, it’s not hard to find someone’s place of employment.
-As long as you work with the right people — ideally, a team of licensed private investigators — you can get the information you need in as little as a few business days.
+As long as you work with the right people — ideally, a team of licensed private investigators — you can get the information you need in as little as a few weeks.

 But how exactly do you go through this process?